HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-elk/README.md

 **IMPORTANT**:  This configuration profile is not suitable for performance evaluation.
 It is designed to showcase ELK functionality with low levels of tracing and access logging.

-As Service Activator requires an external database as well, for the purpose of this example we are going to use EnterpriseDb Lite v11 which you can pull from EnterpriseDB container repository ([request access here](https://www.enterprisedb.com/repository-access-request)).
+Service Activator requires an external database instance and a CouchDB instance to connect to.
+For the purpose of this example we are going to use EnterpriseDb Lite v11 which you can pull from EnterpriseDB container repository ([request access here](https://www.enterprisedb.com/repository-access-request)).
 You can also find an example using an Oracle database in [sd-oracle](../sd-oracle).
 For production environments you should either use an external, non-containerized database or create an image of your own.

 The ELK stack requires a Kafka/Zookeeper cluster, and for that purpose we are using images `kibana/kibana` and `bitnami/zookeeper` which are available on docker.elastic.co.